“Necessity is the plea for every infringement of human freedom. It is the argument of tyrants; it is the creed of slaves.” William Pitt The Younger

 However, in Thatcher’s Britain “there is no such thing as society.
 There are individual men and women, and there are families.”
 Or, these days, it might be more accurate to paraphrase – “there is no such thing as society.
 There are individual shareholders and vice-chancellors, and there are corporations”.

 But what can we do?
 I have asked myself that question over and over for years and the answer became obvious, eventually – do something.
 However, this immediately leads to a further question – do what?

-My income halved in 2008 but I can still find a few pounds a month to donate to Sheffield’s Cathedral Archer Project, a non-religious supporting homeless people.
-I also volunteer for them and in the past have volunteered for Sheffield HARC (homeless and rootless at Christmas) and contributed to the Sheffield Homeless Shoebox Appeal.
+My income halved in 2008 but I can still find a few pounds a month to donate to Sheffield’s Cathedral Archer Project, a non-religious charity supporting homeless and vulnerable people.
+I also volunteer for them, and in the past have volunteered for Sheffield HARC (homeless and rootless at Christmas) and contributed to the Sheffield Homeless Shoebox Appeal.

 Maybe Urban Splash could volunteer staff for the Archer Project’s breakfast club, where local businesses help cook and serve food for the clients.
 Maybe they already have and I have no doubt that the staff of Urban Splash, their executives and their shareholders do lots of good things that I am unaware of.
 But they have still failed to achieve the really important thing that needs achieving.